lorenzolrom/ISD-MERCURY-INFOSCAPE/docs/oldREADME.md

 FQDN, including protocol, of the server.
 BaseURI defines any sub-directories that INFOCENTRAL is under.
 The database information should be edited appropriately.

-MERLOT has the following base configuration file:
+INFOSCAPE has the following base configuration file:

 ```php
 abstract class Config_Generic